Back

 Important considerations for designing digital twins

-In September, Grant Campbell from University of Aberdeen attended a meeting on digital twins at Rothamsted Research in the UK.
+In September, Grant Campbell from the University of Aberdeen attended a meeting on digital twins at Rothamsted Research in the UK.
 The goal was to connect soil and environmental science with fields like medical and life sciences, engineering and oceanography.
 Since all these disciplines are using AI and digital twinning technology in their research, it’s important to share learnings to develop the best possible approach.

 In this blog, Grant discusses important considerations for all designers of digital twins, and how they might be applied in the context of soil health.